The reality of body shaming on dating apps and how Bumble protects users from it

 Be honest and upfront in your profiles, and make it clear that you won’t tolerate any hate speech or body shaming directed at yourself or others.

-Is body shaming online now more common?
+Is body shaming on dating apps now more common?

 That’s more plus sized daters and unfortunately more people looking to body shame them for their own amusement.

-On the other hand, awareness of body shaming and efforts to counteract and prevent it are also more common, and have been growing in strength as well.
+On the other hand, awareness of body shaming on dating apps and efforts to counteract and prevent it are also more common, and have been growing in strength as well.
 This is a great counter-balance to the hate online, and will hopefully make it a thing of the past in the near future.